MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 * Not all reports and document have a dataset that is optimized for use with an Excel layout.
 For example, aggregations and complex calculations work best with RDLC or Word layouts.
 The same is true for documents.

-* If you're only making style changes like font type, size and colors, Word layout are also a good choice.
+* If you're only making style changes like font type, size and colors, a Word layout are also a good choice.

 * Adding data fields or rearranging data fields in Word or RDLC is more advanced than with Excel.

-* Word and RDLC layouts are good to use for reported that will eventually be printed.
+* Word and RDLC layouts are good to use for reports that will eventually be printed.

 * The general design concepts for Word and RDLC layouts are similar.
 However each type has certain design features that affect how the generated report appears in [!INCLUDE[prod_short](includes/prod_short.md)].
 The same report might look different when using the Word layout compared to the RDLC layout.

 ## <a name="create"></a>Create a new layout

-There are two ways to create a new layout from an existing.
+There are two ways to create a new layout from an existing layout.
 One way is by saving the existing layout to a copy.
 The other way is to export the existing layout.

 ## [Copying](#tab/copy)

 Copying is a quick way to create a new layout that's the same as an existing layout.
-Once you have the copy, you make modifications by exporting the layout.
+Once you have the copy, you'll make modifications by exporting the layout.

 [!INCLUDE[open-report-layouts-page](includes/open-report-layouts-page.md)]
 2. Select the layout that you want a copy of for your new layout, then choose the **Edit Info** action.